 Information provided by Fresh & Foraged is not intended to diagnose, prescribe or treat any illness.
 Always consult a medical professional when suffering from any illness or injury.

-Although only a small portion of North American plants and mushrooms are deadly, some can be confused with edible species to the untrained eye.
+While only a small portion of North American plants and mushrooms are deadly, many can be confused with edible species to the untrained eye.
 We encourage you to familiarize yourself with botany and mycology before consuming any wild plants or mushrooms.
 There are many wonderful books and resources available that can help you gain knowledge along the way, including those available in our free foraging ebook >

-Fortunately, many wonderful edible plants and mushrooms can be successfully identified with some practice and the aid of reputable identification resources such as field guides.
-For your safety, these are the species which we focus on sharing.
+Fortunately, many wonderful edible plants and mushrooms can be successfully identified with practice and the aid of reputable identification resources such as field guides.
+For your safety, these are the species that we focus on sharing.
 Happy Foraging!